krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 I would like to say thank you to [Andrei Pangin](https://twitter.com/AndreiPangin){:target="_blank"} for all the work he did to create async-profiler and for his time and remarks on that article,
-[Johannes Bechberger](https://twitter.com/parttimen3rd){:target="_blank"} ([SapMachine team](https://sapmachine.io/){:target="_blank"} at [SAP](https://sap.com){:target="_blank"}) for all the work on making OpenJDK more stable with profilers and for the input he gave me on overhead and stability, and the proof-reading of this document, [Marcin Grzejszczak](https://twitter.com/MGrzejszczak){:target="_blank"} for great insight on how to integrate this profiler with
+[Johannes Bechberger](https://twitter.com/parttimen3rd){:target="_blank"} ([SapMachine team](https://sapmachine.io/){:target="_blank"} at [SAP](https://sap.com){:target="_blank"}) for all the work on making OpenJDK more stable with profilers, the input he gave me on overhead and stability, and the copy editing of this document, [Marcin Grzejszczak](https://twitter.com/MGrzejszczak){:target="_blank"} for great insight on how to integrate this profiler with
 Spring.